Please enable JavaScript in your browser to complete this form.

 Spills, Stains, and Mold

 Trex is stain and mold-resistant, so even the best of us can slack on cleaning our decks sometimes.
-But waiting too long can lead to staining and mold growth from leftover food, drinks, dirt, pollen, etc.
+But waiting too long can lead to staining and mold growth from leftover food, drinks, dirt, pollen, etc. Fortunately, Trex is still easy to clean even when things start to get a little messy.

 Oil, Grease & Food